WilenChen/ngNode/README.md

 ## Angunode
-Data table demo and configurable model in angularjs, and also a MEAN demo
+Data table demo and ONLY one configura model both in server and client, and also a MEAN demo: Mongodb, Express, Angularjs, Node.

 ##Before You Begin
 This demo runs under MEAN, you can find some infomation about MEAN below.